 Electronic content is protected under US Copyright Law and proper citation to works must appear when content is used.
 Violations of these restrictions will be met with appropriate action.

 MORE: License terms vary considerably between vendors over use of materials in course packs, reserves, and sharing for scholarly purposes with peers outside University of Puget Sound.
-For the license terms for each resource, please see the "Package & License" link connected to the resource from our Collins catalog.
-Note that we may have a particular resource available from multiple vendors, so make sure you are checking the terms for the correct vendor.
+For the license terms for each resource, please speak with a reference librarian.

 Note: This use policy does not apply to our electronic Federal Government information provided through the Federal Depository Library Program (FDLP).
 (See: Federal Depository Library Program (FDLP).
 (See: Federal Depository Library Program (FDLP) Internet Use Policy Guidelines) As a depository library Collins Library offers the general public free access to electronic Federal Government information.